What Is MPW in Chip Tapeout?

 - company country or region and end-use context

-This outline is enough for an initial screen.
-Detailed design files should only move later, under the right NDA, PDK and partner-confirmed path.
+This outline is enough for a first screen.
+Detailed design files should move later, under the right NDA, PDK and partner-confirmed review path.

-MST does not operate a wafer fab.
-MST coordinates mature-node MPW RFQs by screening outline requirements, clarifying the NDA and PDK path, and helping qualified requests move toward partner-confirmed feasibility and indicative quotation.
+MST coordinates mature-node MPW RFQs by screening high-level requirements, clarifying the NDA and PDK path, preparing package/probe/test questions and routing qualified requests toward partner-confirmed next steps.
+The first conversation should stay non-confidential.

 FAQ